LLNL/Umpire/docs/sphinx/tutorial/dynamic_pool.rst

    :language: C++

 There are lots of different strategies that you can use, we will look at some of them in this tutorial.
-A complete list of strategies can be found `here
+A complete list of strategies can be found :ref:`here
-<../features/operations.html>`_.
+<Operations>`.

 .. literalinclude:: ../../../examples/tutorial/tut_dynamic_pool_1.cpp